Tofu-Bunny/Journey/README.md

 ### CONTROLS

 By default:
-- ESC ends the script
+- 'F9' ends the script
+- 'T' toggles controls ON and OFF
-- 'Q' moves the left stick forward 60%
+- 'Q' moves the left stick forward 63% (soft touch for Flap Boosting, right before Slow Boost)
-- 'E' moves the left stick forward 85%
+- 'E' moves the left stick forward 70% (firmer touch for Slow Boosting)

-Like previously mentioned, all keybinds and percentages can be customized to whatever you like. i decided to set the two values to 60% and 85% because they allow you to perform Flap Boost and Infinite Boost, and set the keybinds to Q and E because it makes them super easy to press while using WASD for movement, but if you use a different control scheme or prefer different % values feel free to change them!
+Like previously mentioned, all keybinds and percentages can be customized to whatever you like. i decided to set the keybinds to Q and E because it makes them super easy to press while using WASD for movement, but if you use a different control scheme or prefer different % values feel free to change them to whatever suits you!

 #

-An additional special thanks to Arckoor for suggesting and helping with a couple things <3
+An additional special thanks to Arckoor for suggesting and helping with a couple things, and to NathanJ for insight on pressure percentages <3

 Aaand that's pretty much it!
 Once again please use this tool responsibly and have fun.